texjporg/pbibtex-base/README.md

 UTF-8.
 This is because UTF-8 encoded texts are most suitable for the latest pTeX and pBibTeX programs with feature of automatic encoding conversion.
+If you are using older versions (TeX Live 2022 or older), please download files in jis/ directory.

 ## Repository